gmontana77/e-commerce/README.md

-# Getting Started with Create React App
+# Hello!
+This is a simple development project of shoping cart add and remove items.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Followed some patterns and rules for CD.
+The Application is very simple to mantain and escalate.
+[Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts